Karadimitropoulou Aikaterini-Effraimia

 Information

-Dr. Aikaterini-Effraimia (Katerina) Karadimitropoulou is Assistant Professor of Economic Analysis at the Department of Economics of the University of Piraeus.
+Dr. Aikaterini-Effraimia (Katerina) Karadimitropoulou is Associate Professor of Economic Analysis at the Department of Economics of the University of Piraeus.
 Katerina joined the Department in 2019.

 Before joining the department at the University of Piraeus, Katerina was awarded a “Marie Sklodowska Curie Action” (MSCA) Individual Fellowship, for the project “The Role of Global and Sectoral Factors in Labour Share Fluctuations” (July 2017- March 2019).